ssvlabs/ssv/exporter/README.md

 > { "type": "decided", "filter": { "publicKey": "...", "role": "ATTESTER", "from": 2, "to": 4 } }
 ```

-The expected results contains a list of desired decided messages, in our case in index `[2, 4]`
+The expected results contain a list of desired decided messages, in our case in index `[2, 4]`
 ```shell
 < { "type": "decided", "filter": { "publicKey": "...", "role": "ATTESTER", "from": 2, "to": 4 }, "data":[...] }
 ```